-Except as hereinabove provided, no acknowledgment or recording shall be necessary to the validity of any deed, mortgage, or contract relating to real estate as between the parties thereto; but no deed, mortgage, contract, bond, lease or other instrument relating to real estate other than a lease for a period not exceeding one (1) year and accompanied by actual possession, shall be valid as against third persons unless acknowledged and recorded as herein provided; (emphasis added)
+Except as hereinabove provided, no acknow-ledgment or recording shall be necessary to the validity of any deed, mortgage, or contract relating to real estate as between the parties thereto; but no deed, mortgage, contract, bond, lease or other instrument relating to real estate other than a lease for a period not exceeding one (1) year and accompanied by actual possession, shall be valid as against third persons unless acknowledged and recorded as herein provided; (emphasis added)

-taken together with 16 O.S. \$92 which provides:
+taken together with 16 O.S. §92 which provides:

-Every instrument affecting real estate or authorizing the execution of any deed, mortgage or other instrument relating thereto, executed and acknowledged by a corporation or its attorney-in-fact in substantial compliance with this chapter, shall be valid and binding upon the grantor, notwithstanding any omission or irregularity in the proceedings of such corporation or any of its officers or members, and without reference to any provision in its constitution or bylaws; (emphasis added)
+Every instrument affecting real estate execution authorizing the of any mortgage or other instrument relating thereto, executed and acknowledged by a corporation or its attorney-in-fact in substantial compliance with this chapter, shall be valid and binding grantor, notwithstanding the ommission or irregularity in the proceedings of such corporation or any of its officers or members, and without reference to any provision in its constitution or bylaws; (emphasis added)

-and 16 O.S. \$95 which provides:
+and 16 O.S. §95 which provides:

-Every deed, o r oth ner inst crument aff ect ing r eal

-estate, execu by a corpor atic on, must be

-acknowledged office

-subscribing the name of the cor porat ion

-thereto.
+Every deed, or other instrument affecting real estate, executed by a corporation, must be acknowledged by the officer or person subscribing the name of the corporation thereto.